auramo/nothing-burger/README.md

 # Nothing Burger

-This is a template application which has the following things configured and working out of the box:
+This is a template NodeJS Web application application which has the following things configured and working out of the box:

 * Database (PostgreSQL) migrations which will be checked, and run if necessary every time